 Duct Attenuators (Imperial)

-Using the incorrect category isn’t the biggest problem.
-It just means the user has to pay extra attention to object styles, and it could conflict with filters or system setups.
-However, the part type is set as Normal, so the attenuator doesn't break into ductwork.
+Price Industries attenuators have been set up as Mechanical Equipment, which is really meant for something that would create the systems such as the air handling unit.
+Alone this isn’t the biggest problem, it just means the user has to pay extra attention to object styles and it could conflict with filters or system setups.
+However, the part type is set as Normal so it doesn't break into ductwork.
+The connectors are set as Supply Air which means it will conflict with any other system and it will only create supply air systems.

-Normally the orientation of the family is left/right, rather than up/down.
-And the use of an instance parameter to drive the half length, which is tied to the named reference plane, means that in a project there are two grippies which both increase the length of the attenuator and in both directions of the duct.
+Normally the orientation of the family is left/right, rather than up/down and the use of an instance parameter to drive the half length, which is tied to the named reference plane means that in a project there are two grippies which both increase the length of the attenuator and in both directions of the duct.

-Manufacturer attenuator Revit family with grippies on both sidesIncorrect family setup creates two sets of grippies when loaded into a project.
+Incorrect family setup creates two sets of grippies when loaded into a project.

-Reactive attenuators
+Reactive Attenuators

-Absorptive attenuators
+Absorptive Attenuators

 We have five absorptive attenuators which have their width and height set as instance specific, so they are defined by the duct size they are dropped into.
 From Price Industries, we created their rectangular RL/RM/RH model.
 The family has four internal types defined by the various lengths.

-From Price Industries and Linx Industries, we have created their circular absorptive attenuator models.
+From Price Industries and Linx Industries we have created their circular absorptive attenuator models.
 All of these families have eight types defined by the various lengths and are available with standard and extended insulation thicknesses.

 Circular absorptive attenuators from Price and Linx Industries.

-All of these cross talk attenuators have been built so they can attach to the grille, and when the length changes they do NOT move the grille itself.
+All of these cross talk attenuators have been built so they can attach to the grille and when the length changes they do NOT move the grille itself.
 They also rotate about the grille and the width/height will change to suit the grille.

 L and U shaped cross talk attenuators in side view.

-The L & U shaped cross talk attenuator are both designed to be used in the ceiling void and can connect to a ceiling grille.
+The L & U shaped cross talk attenuator are both designed to be used in in the ceiling void and can connect to a ceiling grille.
 The U shape has downward and upward facing types so it can be placed manually when the design does not require any grille connection.

 U shaped cross talk attenuator with downward and upward facing types.